rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  play God through vain attempts at controlling money.
- But this also means, for Bitcoin to be true, it must succeed as *energy money*, the catalyst to advance our civilization.
+ But this also means, for Bitcoin to be true, it must succeed as *energy money*;
+ it must be the catalyst to advance our civilization.

 All Bitcoin would have to do is work.
  Every day that it works is a day that it has not been proven false.
 We can dare to hope;
- we can look for faults and
+ we can look for
  [criticisms](/criticisms); or
  we can support its ascent as a true form of energy money that redeems